Architecture

 A channel can support an arbitrary number of transports and even multiple instances of the same transport, all of course subjected to system limits and a bit of common sense.

 When multiple transports are attached to a channel, the messages are laid down to each transport buffer separately.
 This is necessary as LwMQ often does not own the transport buffers as they belong to the device.
-There is threfore a linear cost to encoding a message to each transport buffer.
+There is therefore a linear cost to encoding a message to each transport buffer.
 The application can choose to attach as many transports as it needs, but should be mindful of the cost of encoding messages to multiple buffers.

 Messages must fit in the transport buffers, so the application must size the buffers accordingly.
 If a message is larger than the transport buffer size, it is rejected by the message encoder.
 This is the only way to ensure true atomic message delivery as any particular message is either send and delivered in its entirety or not at all.